 The solo venture from Above & Beyond‘s Paavo explores his introspective, natural, and human side in dazzling fashion.

 Deeper Tales is Siljamäki’s answer to that existential question.
-Embarking on a solo detour from his beloved Above & Beyond, Siljamäki took to the sea, both navigating the emotional typhoon that is self-reflection, and literally to the Finnish coast, reconnecting with nature, and living out on sea, synchronizing with the sunrise and sunsets along the tranquil waters.
-That realignment with the world around him led to a renewed sense of purpose, nurturing his inner child, the teenage rave kid, the one who danced in the heart of the crowd at Burning Man, the one who found his soul in the clubs of Ibiza and would later found one of the most influential acts in trance, progressive, and dance music as a whole.
+Embarking on a solo detour from his beloved Above & Beyond, he took to the sea, both navigating the emotional typhoon that is self-reflection and literally to the Finnish coast, where he reconnected with nature and synchronized with the sunrise and sunsets along the tranquil waters.
+That realignment with the world around him led to a renewed sense of purpose, nurturing his inner child, the teenage rave kid, the one who danced in the heart of the crowd at Burning Man, and the one who found his soul in the clubs of Ibiza.
 The first sign of this?
 Reviving a short-lived moniker of his from almost twenty years ago that is loved by long-time fans of his label Anjunabeats: P.O.S.

 Take a listen to Deeper Tales on Spotify or your preferred platform, check out our interview with Paavo, and keep reading for our thoughts on the album!